 Greek Style Potato Salad is a cool, summery, potato salad with delicious tzatziki sauce, salty kalamatas and tangy feta.
 Oh yeah.
 Greek Style Potato Salad does taste THAT good.

-Today#SundaySupper is celebrating all things potato salad related.
-They’re highlighting the Idaho Potato Recipe Contest for the Food & Wine Conference 2014.
+Today I am celebrating all things potato salad related.
 I have often talked about how I love potatoes.
 How can I not?
 I’m part Irish!!
 LOL

 When I think of potato salad it’s your typical egg and potato, onions, maybe some olives.
 I honestly LOVE my regular potato salad.
 And now I have a new favorite potato salad.
 I’m not sure if it was because we were hungry or it tasted fabulous; maybe a little of both.
 We both noshed on this while the burgers were cooking.
 The cucumber and dill are so tasty with the red gold Klondike potatoes.
 The egg?
 Well, it’s one of those things with me.
 I have to have egg in there. *shrugs*